pedr0aroucha/simple-nodejs-api-with-k8s-and-deploy-on-aws-eks/README.md

-obs\* These codes were developed during this class https://youtu.be/OgOqo0gOLlQ
+obs\* These codes were developed during this class https://youtu.be/OgOqo0gOLlQ and https://youtu.be/p6xDCz00TxU

 # Simple Node.js API for Kubernetes